rasmushellumit/chibisafe/README.md

+## Changes from the original fork
-This fork just makes it so the docker-compose file works with portainer and removes the need for nginx.
+Makes it so the docker-compose file works with portainer and removes the need for nginx.
+(Use your own reverse proxy host ex.
+Nginx Proxy Manger, Traefik, Apache, etc.)
 All you need to do is just get your own reverse proxy and point to the IpOfContainer:5000.
+Adds Ulalou's IOS Shortcut in the footer

 <p align="center">
   <img width="234" height="376" src="https://lolisafe.moe/xjoghu.png">